LautenbachMJ/project_template/README.md

 1. Create a new GitHub repository based in [this template](https://github.com/LautenbachMJ/project_template).
 You may want to set your repository to private if (otherwise everyone can see your code).
 You can make the repository available to colleagues by adding them as collaborators to the project.

-2. Go to your new repository and copy the url (green button “Code”) 2.1 You should have copied something like `https://github.com/yourGitHubName/yourRepoName.git`
+2. Go to your new repository and copy the url (green button “Code”)
+  * You should have copied something like `https://github.com/yourGitHubName/yourRepoName.git`

 ### Connecting your GitHub Repository to your RStudio project
-3. Open RStudio and create a new project from VersionControl (your GitHub repository) by pasting in the copied URL.
+3. Open RStudio and create a new project (```File/New Project..```) from VersionControl (your GitHub repository) by pasting in the copied URL.
 This will connect your GitHub repository to your R project and allows version control.

 **Note: From now on, everything described below will be executed in RStudio**